Bhupendranath Datta: WPP and TU Movement

 the Communists outside were in disarray.
 In Calcutta, an ‘Indian Proletarian Revolutionary Party’ was formed, with Panchu Gopal Bhaduri, Kali Ghosh, Bankim Mukherjee and others.
 Bhupenda was closely associated.
 This party worked with Workers’ Party, which it recognized as a branch of CPI.
 It got in touch with Bombay Group of Sardesai, Ranadive and Kulkarni, and helped Meerut prisoners.
 It expressed desire to join Calcutta Committee of CPI and were given membership individually.
 Bishwanath Mukherjee also belonged to this group.

 Bhupendranath was active in almost all the major movements: of Kharagpur railways workers, BNR railway workers, TISCO in Jamshedpur, May Day rallies in Calcutta in 1928, etc. He attended Jharia session of AITUC (1928) and was elected its vice-president.
 He organized a number of trade unions at local and all India levels.

 Other Mass Organizations

 Bhupendranath Dutta was the first president of Friends of Soviet Union (FSU), formed in 1941 at the initiative of Prof Hiren Mukherjee and others.
 Bhupesh Gupta, Chinmohan, Gopal Haldar, Jyoti Basu and others were also present.
 Bhupenda also took part in the PWA.

 Not a Member, But with CPI

 Dr Bhupen Dutta was never a formal member of CPI, but for all practical purposes he functioned as one.
 He encouraged and recruited members to the party, among them Somnath Lahiri.
+He also influenced Hare Krishna Konar in his childhood, who later became one of the greatest Marxist revolutionary and peasant leader.
 He translated important Marxist classics.
 Among his famous works is the ‘Aprakashita Rajnitik Itihas’ (unpublished political history).
 He was an active propagandist of Marxism.

 He was a great scholar in various fields, with many books and articles to his credit.
 He brought to light the social and mass aspects of Swami Vivekanand and Ramakrishna Mission, who advocated and worked for the well-being of people.